The V201 installation tutorial video can be found here:

 After adding the drive, the system will show that there is an invalid disk attached.
 Follow the final steps to complete the VM installation process.

-After adding the virtual CacheDrive to your account, you go back into Hyper-V manager and remove the boot disk provided by Morro Data.
+After adding the virtual CacheDrive to your account, please go back into Hyper-V manager and remove the boot disk provided by Morro Data.
 If you skip this step, you will see the "Non-data disk found" warning in Morro Cloud Manager > Devices.

 Power down the VM.

 Select your VM and click Settings.

 Choose boot disk and click Remove (the drive size is 512MB).

 Once the process is completed, power on the VM.